nolanlawson/optimize-js/README.md

 ### Does this really work for every JavaScript engine?

 Based on my tests, this optimization seems to work best for V8 (Chrome), followed by Chakra (Edge), followed by SpiderMonkey (Firefox).
-For JavaScriptCore (Safari) it seems to be basically a wash.
+For JavaScriptCore (Safari) it seems to be basically a wash, although it's hard to tell because JSCore is so fast already that the numbers are tiny.

-However, I still think `optimize-js` can be useful, because (in my experience) Safari is rarely a performance problem.
-Instead, most of your performance problems are likely to come from under-powered Android devices, meaning you want V8 to run as fast as possible.

 In the case of Chakra, [Uglify-style IIFEs are actually already optimized](https://github.com/mishoo/UglifyJS2/issues/640#issuecomment-247792319), but using `optimize-js` doesn't hurt because a function preceded by `'('` still goes into the fast path.